Hewlett-Packard-ESS/docker-rabbitmq/README.md

 ![RabbitMQ](/rabbitmq.jpg?raw=true "RabbitMQ")

-Builds on the hpess/chef image by installing rabbitmq, currently version 3.5.0-1
+Builds on the hpess/chef image by installing rabbitmq, currently version 3.5.0-1 on erlang 17.4.

 ## Use
 Configuration is pretty limited at the moment as I haven't had time to give this container much TLC, we just needed a simple rabbitmq image for our development environment.